project-gemmi/gemmi/docs/grid.rst

     >>> m.header_str(57, 80).strip()
     'Created by MAPMAN V. 080625/7.8.5 at Wed Jan 3 12:57:38 2018 for A. Nonymous'

-Let us end with a short code that draws a contour plot similar to mapslicer plots
+Let us end with two examples.

-(see Fig. 3 in `this CCP4 paper <http://dx.doi.org/10.1107/S0907444902016116>`_
+**Example 1.**
-if you wonder what is mapslicer).
+A short code that draws a contour plot similar to mapslicer plots (see Fig. 3 in `this CCP4 paper <http://dx.doi.org/10.1107/S0907444902016116>`_ if you wonder what is mapslicer).
 To keep the example short we assume that the lattice vectors are orthogonal.